xemantic/xemantic.com/presentations/2025/42/index.md

 Very controversial topic:

 - Apple: [The Illusion of Thinking](https://machinelearning.apple.com/research/illusion-of-thinking)
-- OpenAI: next model will be AGI
+- OpenAI: our next model will be AGI...
 - Singularity
 - Teilhard de Chardin